-Approximately 80,000 central venous catheter-related bloodstream infections occur in United States intensive care units each year [1,2].
-In general, the diagnostic approach to catheter-related blood stream infection (CRBSI) consists of clinical evaluation and microbiologic confirmation with separate blood cultures obtained from the catheter as well as a peripheral vein.
+Approximately 80,000 central venous catheter–related bloodstream infections occur in United States intensive care units each year [1,2].
+In general, the diagnostic approach to catheter-related bloodstream infection (CRBSI) consists of clinical evaluation and microbiologic confirmation with separate blood cultures obtained from the catheter as well as a peripheral vein.

 The clinical features and diagnosis of CRBSI will be reviewed here.
 Issues related to treatment of CRBSI are discussed in detail separately.
 (See "Treatment of intravascular catheter-related infections".)

-For surveillance purposes, the Centers for Disease Control has introduced the term laboratory-confirmed bloodstream infection (LCBI) .
+For surveillance purposes, the Centers for Disease Control and Prevention (CDC) has introduced the term laboratory-confirmed bloodstream infection (LCBI) .
 LCBI must meet at least one of the following criteria: